trambarhq/mark-gor/README.md

 Mark-Gor is designed to be highly customizable.
 Nearly all its behaviors can be altered by extending the appropriate class and overriding a method.

+Both `HtmlRenderer` and `JsonRenderer` are included in the React/Preact bundles.

 ## Extracting text

 If you need to index Markdown text for search purpose, you can use the helper function `findTextStrings()` to extract text strings from a list of tokens produced by `Parser`: